 Tobacco and alcohol abuse are the strongest predictors of developing oropharyngeal carcinoma.
-HPV infection is strongly implicated in people not exposed to smoking or alcohol.
+Human papillomavirus infection is strongly implicated in people not exposed to smoking or alcohol.
 Betel nut chewing in developing countries is also a risk factor.

-Patients should be referred to an ear, nose, and throat surgeon for histology diagnosis of cancer.
+Patients should be referred to an ear, nose, and throat surgeon for histologic diagnosis.

-Staging is through CT scan or MRI of the head and neck with contrast, followed by triple endoscopy under general anesthesia.
-However, PET scan either alone or combined with CT scan has become an acceptable method.
+Staging is through computed tomography (CT) scan or magnetic resonance imaging of the head and neck with contrast and ultrasound-guided fine needle aspiration cytology.
+This is traditionally followed by triple endoscopy under general anesthesia.
+However, positron emission tomography (PET) scan either alone or combined with CT scan has become an acceptable method for detecting primary disease if there is a solitary neck node or there are distant metastases.

-Treatment regimens vary depending on the stage of the cancer and involve surgery, chemotherapy, radiation, and monoclonal antibodies.
-Patients should be managed by a multidisciplinary team to optimize outcome.
+Treatment regimens vary depending on the stage of the cancer and involve surgery, chemotherapy, radiation, and monoclonal antibodies (in combination with radiation therapy).
+Patients should be managed by a multidisciplinary team in specialized head and neck centers to optimize outcome.

 Professor and Chair